The Complete Guide to Biometric Time and Attendance Tracking

 5. Guaranteed Accuracy of Your Records

 Biometric time clocks help you guarantee the accuracy of your records by eliminating fraud, the risk of human error, and data silos.
-Moreover, with attendance records shared in real-time across the company, every department can access reliable data.
+With attendance records shared in real-time across the company, every department can access reliable data.

 6. Protect Workers From COVID-19 and Improve Health & Safety

 It’s no secret that COVID-19 is highly transmissible.
-As a result, employers are looking for ways to reduce the risk of the virus spreading between workers on-site.
+As a result, employers are looking for ways to reduce the risk of the virus spreading between workers on site and a great way to do this is by using contactless biometric attendance systems.
 Switching to a touchless attendance system is a highly effective way to remove one infection hotspot from the workplace.

 If your business would like to start enjoying these benefits, contact Timerack today to discover our range of biometric time and attendance solutions.